f5devcentral/access-labs/class1/module1/lab01.rst

 #.
 Click the back button on the browser to return to the Active Sessions.
 #.
 Click on the Session ID

       ..
 Note:: The Session ID will also be displayed to the user should they have an issue with logging in.
-An error message will display and their session ID will be given
+An error message will display and their session ID will be given.
+You can simulate this by editing the access policy **server1-psp** later on in the lab.

         |sessionid|

 #.
 The Session ID will take you to the first set of reporting **Access Report**